 Zoology Class: Aquarium of Niagara

 Ever wanted to have a close encounter with a Humboldt penguin?
-Want to learn more about sea animal rescue — and maybe even snag a socially distant selfie with a seal?
+Want to learn more about sea animal rescue — and maybe even snag a selfie with a seal?
 The Aquarium of Niagara offers these experiences and more — just be sure to reserve your family’s spot in advance of your visit.

 Extra Credit: Keep the learning going after returning home care of the Aquarium’s scheduled virtual education programs.